-The following discussion relates to the compensation of Douglas Onsi, our current Chief Executive Officer and President, Augustine Lawlor, our Chief Operating Officer, and Christopher Mirabelli, our former Chief Executive Officer and President.
-These are the individuals we have determined to be our named executive officers for the year ended December 31, 2019.
+The following discussion relates to the compensation of Douglas Onsi, our current Chief Executive Officer and President, Augustine Lawlor, our Chief Operating Officer, Cynthia Sirard, our Chief Medical Officer and Christopher Mirabelli, our former Chief Executive Officer and President.
+These are the individuals we have determined to be our named executive officers for the year ended December 31, 2020.
 During all of 2019, Dr. Mirabelli served as our Chief Executive Officer and President, and Mr. Onsi served as our Chief Financial Officer, Treasurer and Secretary.
 Effective April 1, 2020, the Board appointed Mr. Onsi as our Chief Executive Officer and President, at which time Dr. Mirabelli stepped down from his position.
-Dr. Mirabelli will continue in his role as Chairman of our Board and as an employee.
+Dr. Mirabelli continues to serve as Chairman of our Board and as an employee.